 Presentation:

-VIDEO will be available here in Q3.2026.
+Full video will be available here in Q3.2026.

-VIDEO availble in proceedings (purchase order)
+Full video availble in proceedings (purchase order).

 How to Cite (MLA):

-D. Casciani et al., "Adopting 3D Body Scanning in Customized Apparel Design: Cultural, Technical, and Perceptual Barriers of Fashion Designers, Pattern Maker and Final Users Technology", Proceedings of 3DBODY.TECH 2025 - 16th International Conference and Expo on 3D/4D Body Scanning, Data and Processing Technologies, Lugano, Switzerland, 21-22 Oct.
+Casciani, Daria, et al., "Adopting 3D Body Scanning in Customized Apparel Design: Cultural, Technical, and Perceptual Barriers of Fashion Designers, Pattern Maker, and Final Users Technology", 3DBODY.TECH Journal, vol. 2, Dec.
 2025, #42, https://doi.org/10.15221/25.42

 Details: